An Action Plan to Combat the National Threat Posed by Hate and the Gun Lobby

 Our democracy is broken when 90% of Americans — including most Republicans and gun owners — support a policy like universal background checks, and Congress can completely ignore the will of the American people.
 Forcing our political system to respond will require dramatic action to build and sustain political power.
 If you’re sickened by the seemingly endless cycle of bloodshed and bigotry, you don’t even have to wait until the next election.
 All across the country, there are grassroots advocates mobilizing to pass common-sense gun laws that will keep our communities safe.
 Take action and become an advocate today.

 1. Call your senators and demand they reconvene immediately to act on gun safety and hate.
 The House already passed bipartisan legislation in February that would strengthen background checks.
 But Mitch McConnell won’t even bring the bill to a vote in the Senate.
 Either this Senate needs to respond to the American people, or this Senate needs to be replaced.
-Dial 877–615–7198 to call your Senator and demand they return from August recess, take action to prevent gun violence, and condemn hate at the highest levels of government.
+Dial 877–615–7198 to call your Senator and demand they take action to prevent gun violence and condemn hate at the highest levels of government.